ec-europa/ec-nems-platform/README.md

 ## Upgrade notes for starter kit

 To upgrade from versions below 1.3.0 you need to update your subsite NEMS integration.
-Every susbite with NEMS integration prior to version 1.3.0 has in its repository a integration script in resources/composer/scripts/post-install-cmd/install-nems-platform
+Every subsite with NEMS integration prior to version 1.3.0 has in its repository a integration script in resources/composer/scripts/post-install-cmd/install-nems-platform

 You need to edit the script for it to integrate the new fe_nodequeue patch like so: